 Committed costs represent expenses that have been agreed upon but not yet paid.
 These include signed contracts and purchase orders for materials or services yet to be delivered.
 Always update this section to reflect new contracts or agreements.

-For detailed insights into managing committed costs, see Tracking Committed Costs in Construction.
+For detailed insights into managing committed costs, see our article on tracking committed costs effectively.

 4. Forecasting and Estimated Costs to Complete (ETC)